Vitols999/QMS-WIKI/DocFaqRouting.md

 When using the standard QMS Windows installation then `planetsplitter.exe` is found in the same directory as `qmapshack.exe`, `tagging.xml`is found in the `routino-xml` subdirectory of the `qmapshack.exe` directory.

-These commands can be executed directly from a command line.
+These commands can be executed directly from a commandline.

 ## Does the Routino router support _fly-as-a-bird_ routing?